 401(k) plans and SIMPLE IRA plans may have an “automatic enrollment” feature that encourages employees to save for retirement.
 Such plans stipulate that employee elective deferral contributions (salary-reduction contributions) for eligible employees are automatically made at a specified rate unless the employee elects otherwise.
 For example, an employee might affirmatively elect to abstain from making contributions or to make contributions at a different rate.

 For tax years beginning after 2019, the SECURE Act establishes a new federal income tax credit of up to $500 per year for small employers that establish new 401(k) plans or SIMPLE IRA plans that include an automatic enrollment feature.
-The credit is also available to small employers that modify existing plans to include an automatic enrollment feature.
+This SECURE Act tax credit for small businesses is also available to small employers that modify existing plans to include an automatic enrollment feature.